 As I was approaching my 23rd year, our reconciliation ended after almost exactly a year from the time he came back.
 Whatever the pain I felt from my first broken heart, it was nothing compared to the pain I felt for the second time.
 Everything came back from the first heartbreak.
 The questions, the pain, the never-ending question of ‘why’ but this time, the question is, ‘why, again?’.
 It was even harder because I had no chance of confronting him personally.
 Being away is already hard, much more when the heart is in trouble.
 Indeed it was.
 But the hardest of all is not knowing the reason why.
 Just like the first time, I don’t know why or what went wrong.

-A month after the break up, I celebrated my birthday trying to get him off my mind.
+A month after the break-up, I celebrated my birthday trying to get him off my mind.
 For three years, three consecutive years, I shared my happiness with him as I celebrated my special day.
 For three years, I have been praying for us and have always been grateful for having him to share every ounce of happiness in me.
 For three years, he made me feel he would always be there to celebrate whatever milestone I would reach and whatever milestone he would reach.
-For three years, everyday, I would pray and thank Him for letting me experience what it’s like to love and to be loved.
+For three years, every day, I would pray and thank Him for letting me experience what it’s like to love and to be loved.

 At 23, everything is totally different from the last three years.
-Nevertheless, I still pray and thank Him for the strength and will he’s giving me to get through all of these and ask for wisdom to comprehend why all of this are happening.
+Nevertheless, I still pray and thank Him for the strength and will he’s giving me to get through all of these and ask for wisdom to comprehend why all of these are happening.